Profitable CPG ecommerce email & SMS trends, benchmarks, and tactics to try in 2023

 All that’s to say, you don’t want to sleep on SMS marketing.
 Your customers use texts to shop.
 Make it easy for them.

-Email and SMS strategies to help you stand out in the CPG industry
+Email and SMS strategies to help you stand out

 Owned channels like email and SMS are high-performance drivers for the food and beverage ecommerce industry—we’ve established that.

 But how do you make the most of them?
 That’s what ultimately matters at the end of the day.

 Here are some strategies to help you build an integrated approach to your entire marketing funnel, top to bottom.

 Build an audience and collect Customer-First Data via forms